A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: Conclusions and outlook

 \section{Conclusions and outlook}

-We show that a carefully constructed EFF may replace a highly detailed TCAD mesh in the simulation chain of semiconductor sensors.
-This is shown for the highly non-linear and non-trivial field of the ALPIDE sensor, where the TCAD mesh is not available publicly.
-Our EFF shape resembles the one from~\cite{DANNHEIM2020163784} and moreover, it reproduces the same performance to a very good extent for several quantities in a wide range of values.
-The procedures discussed can be regarded as general as long as there is at least (i) a very basic knowledge on the field's shape and (ii) reference data for the comparison of the sensor performance with simulation, e.g. from beam-tests, radioactive sources, cosmic muons, etc. We point out that, while our EFF (available in~\cite{gitEField}) can be already used now, it may also be further optimized to reach an even better agreement with the TCAD-based results of~\cite{DANNHEIM2020163784}.
-In that sense, the decision where to stop the optimization process is purely driven by pragmatic considerations, depending on the specific application.
+We show that a carefully constructed EFF may replace a highly detailed TCAD field map in the simulation chain of semiconductor sensors in case the latter is not available.
+This is shown for the highly non-linear and non-trivial field of the INVESTIGATOR sensor, where the TCAD field map is not available publicly.
+Our EFF reproduces the same performance as shown in~\cite{DANNHEIM2020163784} to a very good extent for several observable quantities in a wide range of values and operable configurations.
+The compatibility between our \allpixEFF and the \allpixTCAD (and data) results is particularly good at the nominal threshold of 120~e considered in~\cite{DANNHEIM2020163784} and in general, throughout the sensors' typical range of operation, above $\sim$100~e.
+We point out that, while our EFF (available in~\cite{gitEField}) can be already used now, it may also be further optimized to reach an even better agreement targeting the discrepancy of $\sim 0.5$~\um seen in the $x$ and $y$ resolution for thresholds in the range of $\sim$150-600~e (or $\sim 1.5$~\um below 80~e).
+In that sense, the decision where to stop the optimization process is purely driven by practical considerations, which depend on the application.

-Our work allows the many ALPIDE users worldwide, who do not have access to the TCAD mesh, to use our EFF as an important input for their simulation.
+Our work allows the many ALPIDE sensor users worldwide, who do not have access to the TCAD field map, to use our EFF as an important input for their detector simulation.
 In fact, the tracking detector simulation of the LUXE experiment~\cite{LUXECDR}, which is to be built from the production version of the ALPIDE sensors, is already using our EFF.
-The production version of the ALPIDE has different dimensions compared to the ``investigator'' chip used in~\cite{DANNHEIM2020163784}.
-Namely the pixel size is $29.24 \times 26.88~\mu{\rm m}^{2}$ in $x\times y$ and 50~\um deep in $z$ with a depletion depth of 25~\um.
-The EFF for this version may therefore be scaled naturally by changing the dimensions of the pixel, where effectively only the pitch very slightly changes and where the change in thickness has no impact on the field since it is only defined within the depletion depth.
-The different thickness does impact, however, the performance that is checked with the \allpix software, but this change is unrelated to the EFF.
-Finally, we note that although we use the \allpix software extensively for the derivation and validation of our EFF, the resulting function can be interfaced also with other software like~\cite{MIKOPAPER} and it is not linked specifically to \allpix.
+The ALPIDE sensor has slightly different dimensions compared to the INVESTIGATOR sensor used in~\cite{DANNHEIM2020163784}.
+The EFF can be therefore naturally re-scaled by changing the dimensions of the pixel since its components are defined with respect to the pixel dimensions in 3D.
+Effectively only the pitch needs to very slightly change, where the change in thickness has no impact on the field since it is only defined within the epitaxial layer.
+The re-scaling procedure is similar to the procedures used in the ALICE experiment simulation of the ALPIDE sensors~\cite{MIKOPAPER}.